Extraversion and introversion: Implications

 Although extraversion is perceived as socially desirable in Western culture, it is not always an advantage.
 For example, extraverted youths are more likely to engage in antisocial or delinquent behavior.
 In line with this, certain evidence suggest that the trait of extraversion may also be related to that of psychopathy.
 Conversely, while introversion is perceived as less socially desirable, it is strongly associated with positive traits such as intelligence and "giftedness."
+Though more recent, large-scale meta-analyses have found that the activity facet of extraversion has the most sizable positive relations with cognitive abilities.
 For many years, researchers have found that introverts tend to be more successful in academic environments, which extraverts may find boring.

 Research shows that behavioral immune system, the psychological processes that infer infection risk from perceptual cues and respond to these perceptual cues through the activation of aversive emotions, may influence gregariousness.
 Although extraversion is associated with many positive outcomes like higher levels of happiness, those extraverted people are also more likely to be exposed to communicable diseases, such as airborne infections, as they tend to have more contact with people.
 When individuals are more vulnerable to infection, the cost of being social will be relatively greater.
 Therefore, people tend to be less extraversive when they feel vulnerable and vice versa.

-Although neither introversion nor extraversion is pathological, psychotherapists can take temperament into account when treating clients.
-Clients may respond better to different types of treatment depending on where they fall on the introversion-extraversion spectrum.
-Teachers can also consider temperament when dealing with their pupils, for example acknowledging that introverted children need more encouragement to speak in class while extraverted children may grow restless during long periods of quiet study.